How to install an Aerial

 topic of blocking and pixilation of digital signals

-In the old days of analogue TV if you had a bad signal you would just get a fuss over the screen but you could still watch TV
+In the old days of analogue TV if you had a bad signal you would just get a fuzz over the screen but you could still watch TV.

 But the digital signal will not work if you have to low a signal or even

-to high a signal the picture brakes up and you cannot watch a thing
+too high a signal.
+The picture breaks up and you cannot watch a thing.

 Terry recommends the tools and aerials